elisasquadrito/ARCHE-WD-Word-Rain-visualisations/README.md

 ## Scope of the repository

 This repository includes Word Rain visual outputs and tool-generated output lists only.
 It does not include the raw ARCHE-WD corpus texts.
 The files are provided as supplementary material for inspection and transparency.
 They do not replace the close-reading analysis presented in the article.

+## Citation

+If you use or refer to these supplementary materials, please cite the archived Zenodo release of this repository once available.

+Associated publication:

+@article{SquadritoFrontiniVirgiliForthcomingARCHEWD,
+  author = {Squadrito, Elisa and Frontini, Francesca and Virgili, Vania}, title = {Distant and Close Reading Approaches to Specialised Language in the ARCHE Strategic Research and Innovation Agenda Corpus}, journal = {Journal of Digital Terminology and Lexicography}, year = {2026}, note = {Forthcoming}
+}

+Word Rain should be cited as:

+@article{SkeppstedtEtAl2024WordRain,
+  author = {Skeppstedt, Maria and Ahltorp, Magnus and Kucher, Kostiantyn and Lindstr{\"o}m, Matts}, title = {From word clouds to Word Rain: Revisiting the classic word cloud to visualize climate change texts}, journal = {Information Visualization}, volume = {23}, number = {3}, pages = {217--238}, year = {2024}, doi = {10.1177/14738716241236188}
+}